What’s Falling away?

 It’s time.
 The leaves are falling away, and so is my old self.

-I leave her in one of the most beautiful places that I know, and she’s got all the inspiration and love that she needs, looking as she is does out on to the horizon.
+I leave her in one of the most beautiful places that I know, and she’s got all the inspiration and love that she needs, looking as she is does toward the horizon.
 Her view is of the expansive Aegean Sea, so I certainly do not feel sorry for her.
 Plus, a little beach with an icon of the Archangel Michael protecting it is not far from where she sits.
 And there’s a castle behind her, too.
 She is loved, well cared for, content.

 And I’m free.